Convex co-compact actions of relatively hyperbolic groups: Examples

 The Klein-Beltrami model of real hyperbolic $d$-space is the fundamental example of a convex divisible domain.
-In particular, if $\Bc \subset \Pb(\Rb^{d+1})$ is the unit ball in some affine chart, then $(\Bc, H_{\Bc})$ is isometric to real hyperbolic $d$-space and $\Aut(\Bc)$ coincides with $\Isom_0(\Hb^d_{\Rb})$.
+In particular, if $\Bc \subset \Pb(\Rb^{d})$ is the interior of the convex hull of an ellipsoid in some affine chart, then $(\Bc, H_{\Bc})$ is isometric to $\Hb^{d-1}_{\Rb}$ real hyperbolic $(d-1)$-space and $\Aut(\Bc)$ coincides with $\Isom(\Hb^{d-1}_{\Rb})$.
 Further, $\Bc$ is a divisible convex domain because $\Aut(\Bc)$, being a simple Lie group, contains co-compact lattices.

 There are many other examples of divisible convex domains, for instance: for every $d \geq 5$, Kapovich~\cite{K2007} has constructed divisible convex domains $\Omega \subset \Pb(\Rb^{d})$ such that $\Aut(\Omega)$ is discrete, Gromov hyperbolic, and not quasi-isometric to any symmetric space.